 Treat your lawn with pre-emergent herbicides to manage cool season weeds like henbit, chickweed, and annual bluegrass when the soil temperature drops to 70 degrees Fahrenheit.

-You may apply post-emergent herbicides for those same winter annual broadleaf weeds as needed.
+Apply post-emergent herbicides for those same winter annual broadleaf weeds as needed.

 Cleaning and Mowing

 Most diligent lawn care advocates have already completed their fall cleaning routine by this time of year, but that doesn’t mean it’s a good idea to neglect debris that builds up throughout the winter.
-Additionally, as you prepare for your final mowing session, you want to adjust your blade height gradually rather than abruptly.

-As your grass growth slows, best practice is to lower your mower blades incrementally.
-Dropping from 2.5 inches to only one can be harsh on the blades, so try to fit in an intermediate height if you’ve got a couple of mowing sessions left.
-And remember that too-short blades can leave your grass and topsoil vulnerable to the dropping temperatures.
+Also, as you prepare for your final mowing session, adjust your blade height gradually rather than abruptly.
+Dropping from 2.5 inches to only one is harsh on the blades.
+Try to fit in an intermediate height if you’ve got a couple of mowing sessions left.
+Lastly, remember that too-short blades leave your grass and topsoil vulnerable to the dropping temperatures.

 Watering